yulesa/glaciers/README.md

     - `read_new_abi_file(abi_file_path)`
     - `read_new_abi_json(abi, address)`

 - In the second step, raw data from function calls or events matches the ABI items created in Step 1.
-Glaciers employ a simple LEFT JOIN using the hash as the key to associate the raw log data with the corresponding ABI information.
+Glaciers employs two algorithms to match logs to ABI signatures:
+    - `topic0_address`: match logs to ABI signatures using both topic0 and address.
+Only contracts with ABI in the abi_df will be matched.
+    - `topic0`: match logs to ABI signatures by topic0.
+For contracts without ABIs in the abi_df, the most frequent signature in the abi_df will be matched.
 After the join, each row is decoded using a User Defined Function (UDF), producing decoded columns that are added to the schema.
 Glaciers offers functions to decode multiple files in a folder, single files translated to dataframes.

     Available functions:
     - `decode_log_folder(log_folder_path, abi_df_path)`